-Data sits at the core of compliance, and regulatory compliance is requiring increasingly complex reporting.
-That, says Mike Hamby, managing director, Deloitte Consulting LLP, can pose a real challenge for organizations, and meeting the requirements can create strange bedfellows.
+Data sits at the core of compliance and regulatory compliance is requiring increasingly complex reporting.
+That, says Mike Hamby, managing director, Deloitte Consulting LLP, can pose a real challenge for organisations and meeting the requirements can create strange bedfellows.
 “It’s requiring financial data and actuarial data to be pulled together into the same view.
-Being able to optimize that type of data and optimize those type of reporting requirements is really a challenge for organizations.”
+Being able to optimise that type of data and optimise those type of reporting requirements is really a challenge for organisations.”

 That said, the upside of regulatory pressure can mean paving the way for transformation might mean building a strong case for compliance as part of the initiative.
-Doing so can mean budget and resource support, along with an organization-wide commitment to see it through.
-That has a knock-on effect of creating a wealth of rich data and robust reporting the entire organization can use.
-Says Hamby, “it really does provide an opportunity to take all of these pressures that are coming at the organization and use them effectively and actually optimize the business.”
+Doing so can mean budget and resource support, along with an organisation-wide commitment to see it through.
+That has a knock-on effect of creating a wealth of rich data and robust reporting the entire organisation can use.
+Says Hamby, “it really does provide an opportunity to take all of these pressures that are coming at the organisation and use them effectively and actually optimise the business.”

-Insurers’ finance organizations are frequently too focused on the logistics of acquiring and processing business transactions leaving little time to actually do the high value task of analysis.
+Insurers’ finance organisations are frequently too focussed on the logistics of acquiring and processing business transactions leaving little time to actually do the high value task of analysis.
 “It’s really about getting your arms around the detail,” says Seth Hedlund, managing director, Deloitte Consulting LLP.
-“Analyzing a transformation for an insurer they need to be able to have this focal point that brings together all of these different disparate systems, these policy administration systems, claim systems, reinsurance systems, commissions, all these other systems that are generating, business transactions.”
+“Analysing a transformation for an insurer they need to be able to have this focal point that brings together all of these different disparate systems, these policy administration systems, claim systems, reinsurance systems, commissions, all these other systems that are generating, business transactions.”

 Extending the idea of how critical people are transformation, Hamby offers companies could consider transformations as a way to attract and retain talent.
 “Your top talent can not only transform your business, but ultimately take the business to the next level.”